What is omnichannel?

 Switching to an omnichannel mode is not as intimidating as it may be perceived to be, and pales in comparison to the benefits companies are likely to reap by implementing an omnichannel contact center solution.
 There are two simple steps to creating an omnichannel call center:

 - Share data: What businesses essentially need is to ensure that customer data is stored and organized within a centralized database.
 For most businesses, this is their CRM.
-Here customer information, as they move through the journey from prospect to after-sales support can be captured.
+Here customer information can be captured as they move through the journey from prospect to after-sales support.

 - Integrate to automate: Next, you need to ensure that this data is accessible to agents when they speak or chat with customers.
 That is, agents managing your digital (email, WhatsApp, chats) and voice (phone calls) channels are automatically presented with the relevant data as they speak or chat with the customer.

 Note: Ensuring that customer data is available to agents when they answer calls is also known as Screenpops.
 You can learn more about this feature in our blog on Screenpops.